boolnetwork/mining-scripts/README.md

 ## Running the Service

-Once you have ensured that your service supports SGX1, you can proceed to run the keyring service.
+Once you have ensured that your machine supports SGX1, you can proceed to run the keyring service.
 A keyring service requires obtaining events and state from a node service.
 In the configuration file, an official node is recommended as the data source.
 You can also start a local full node and use it as a data source once data synchronization is complete.

 ### Preparing an Account